davidwilson3/react-typescript-checkmark/README.md

 # react-typescript-checkmark

 This is an animated checkmark in React with TypeScript.
 This is a fork of a previous project that lacked TypeScript, optional colors, and a few minor props.
-This project decided to forego the previous projects use of .LESS styling files and instead use the 'style-components' library.
+This project decided to forego the previous projects use of .LESS styling files and instead use the 'styled-components' library.
 This allows for broader customization of the styling via props.

 **Using this component:**